Kietpawpan/IDGenerator/README.md

 This is my second app for public service.

-__Goal:__ To generate a case ID for each customer who wants to track the progress of his or her case.
-The ID allows the customer to access the progress report associated with the case.
+__Goal:__ To generate a case ID for the customer to track the progress of his or her case.
+The ID allows him or her to access the progress report of the case.

 __Input:__ The first name and the surname (String in Thai) of the user